 Early Years Pupil Premium (EYPP)

-If your child is in early years education, we could be eligible for extra funding to help support your child with their education.
+As part of your child's funded early education, the school may be eligible to receive additional funding through the Early Years Pupil Premium (EYPP).
 This funding is paid directly to the school as your Early Years’ Provider.
-On the ‘Parent Declaration Form’, that must be filled in on acceptance of a place, we will indicate that we will apply for EYPP for your child.
-If you do not wish us to apply for this, please tick the ‘no’ box.
+When you complete the Parent Declaration Form, your information is shared securely with Bracknell Forest Council, who use it to determine eligibility for EYPP, Diability Access Fund (DAF), and Early Years Entitlement funding.
+This process is carried out in line with the Childcare Act 2006 and does not require additional consent from parents or carers.

 Term Time Leave of Absence

 At Jennett’s Park CE Primary School we believe term time absences should be actively discouraged.
 Our purpose is to ensure that your child achieves their full potential.
 However, we recognise that there may be occasions where a parent/carer considers there are extenuating or compassionate reasons for such absence.
 A ‘Leave of Absence’ form must be completed and submitted to the school office before any leave is taken.
 Please contact us to discuss any extended periods of absence.
-Where a holiday break is longer than 3 weeks, the school must notify the Early Years Team.
+Where a break in attendance is longer than 3 weeks, the school must notify the Early Years Team.

 Non-Attendance